Explore Exhibits

 Rattlerssss: From Fear to Fascination

-The Sternberg Museum has created a one-of-a-kind educational exhibit on the rattlesnakes of the United States entitled “Rattlerssss: From Fear to Fascination.”
-Over 40 species of rattlesnake are alive on the earth today, 22 of which occur somewhere in the United States.
+The Sternberg Museum has created a one-of-a-kind educational exhibit on the rattlesnakes of the United States.
+Over 40 species of rattlesnakes are alive on the earth today, and over 20 of them occur somewhere in the United States.

 This exhibit centers on the display of LIVE rattlesnakes, ranging from the gigantic Eastern Diamondback to the extremely toxic Tiger Rattlesnake.
 Come learn about where these snakes occur, the habitats they live in, and the unique behaviors and adaptations of each species.
 Check-in frequently, as the individual snakes in the display are regularly changed to show variations in color and pattern.